juliofferreira/ossu-introduction-to-cs/problem-set-5/ps5.md

 Each trigger class you define should implement the following interface, either directly or transitively.
 It must implement the evaluate method that takes a news item ( NewsStory object)as an input and returns True if an alert should be generated for that item.
 We will not directly use the implementation of the Trigger class, which is why it raises an exception should anyone attempt to use it.

 The class below implements the Trigger interface (you will not modify this).
-Any subclass thatinherits from it will have an evaluate method.
-By default, they will use the evaluate method in Trigger, the superclass, unless they define their own evaluate function, which would then beused instead.
-If some subclass neglects to define its own evaluate() method, calls to it willgo to Trigger.evaluate(), which fails (albeit cleanly) with the NotImplementedError:
+Any subclass that inherits from it will have an evaluate method.
+By default, they will use the evaluate method in Trigger, the superclass, unless they define their own evaluate function, which would then be used instead.
+If some subclass neglects to define its own evaluate() method, calls to it will go to Trigger.evaluate(), which fails (albeit cleanly) with the NotImplementedError:

 ```python
 class Trigger(object):